ClintH/generator-kattegat/README.md

 $ yo kattegat
 ```

 It will take some time to run, and you'll see a lot of stuff scrolling by.
-Once it's done, you're ready to continue.
+Once it's done, and you get the message "Done, without errors" you're ready to continue.

 [Continue on!](https://github.com/ClintH/kattegat)

+# If you get an error
+If you get an error running the `npm install` or `yo kattegat` commands, try them once more.
+I've noticed sometimes I get permission denied errors which go away after repeating the command.

 # <a name="make-page"></a> Starter pages